 Species on the EDGE

 Evolutionarily Distinct and Globally Endangered (EDGE) species have few or no close relatives on the Tree of Life and are threatened with extinction.
-Our work builds on decades of advances to identify priority EDGE species for conservation across the Tree of Life.
+Our work builds on decades of advances to identify priority species and regions to effectively safeguard the Tree of Life.
 Evolutionarily distinct species often contribute irreplaceable functions to ecosystems and benefits to people.
-We explore the impacts of losing EDGE species and the benefits to safeguarding the Tree of Life.
+We explore the impacts of losing EDGE species and the societal benefits to preserving the Tree of Life.

 Indicators to monitor the Tree of Life

-As part of the IUCN Species Survival Commission’s Phylogenetic Diversity Task force, we led on the development of two phylogenetic-based indicators now adopted in the UN Convention on Biological Diversity’s Kunming-Montreal Global Biodiversity Framework: The EDGE Index and the Phylogenetic Diversity Indicator.
+As part of the IUCN Species Survival Commission’s Phylogenetic Diversity Specialist Group, we led on the development of two phylogenetic-based indicators now adopted in the UN Convention on Biological Diversity’s Kunming-Montreal Global Biodiversity Framework: The EDGE Index and the Phylogenetic Diversity Indicator.

-The group provides tools, data and guidance to produce these indicators at the global, national, and regional scales.
+Our lab leads the production of these indicators at the global scale, and support countries with national implementation.
+The Specialist Group provides tools, data and guidance to produce these indicators at the global, national, and regional scales.

 Integrating functional diversity into the global conservation agenda

-The diversity of form and function between and within species is integral to ecosystem processes and services, but this diversity is under increasing pressure.
-Our work aims to integrate functional diversity into conservation planning and policy in the same way phylogenetic diversity has been embraced and incorporated.
+The diversity of form and function across species is integral to ecosystem processes and services, but this diversity is under increasing pressure.
+Our work aims to understand how the functional diversity across species can be effectively included in conservation planning and policy.
 We are developing novel methods to quantify the erosion of functional diversity and prioritise species and regions to avert the greatest impending losses.

-We have the privilege of supporting some of the most amazing early-career researchers in the world.
-ZSL’s EDGE of Existence programme supports, trains, mentors and funds future conservation leaders, called EDGE Fellows, to lead conservation projects on overlooked and understudied EDGE species.
-We provide opportunities to train and mentor EDGE Fellows during their time with the programme, and engage with other capacity sharing initiatives within ZSL.
+We have the privilege of supporting amazing early-career researchers from around the world.
+ZSL’s EDGE of Existence programme supports, trains, mentors and funds future leaders to deliver projects on overlooked and understudied EDGE species.
+We provide opportunities to train and mentor EDGE Fellows during their time with the programme, and engage with other capacity sharing initiatives at ZSL.